indian0ch/Ads-course/README.md

-# ADS Bootcamp 2022
+# DS & Algorithms Bootcamp 2022
 Was introduced to the following structures and algorithms, used some of them in a practical application to solve a certain task!

-Data Structures:
+# Data Structures:

 1) Arrays
 2) Linked Lists